 The vendors stay there until night, but get there early for the best selection.
-Bring cash, since no one takes credit cards.
+Bring cash, since almost no one takes credit cards.
 There is lots of free parking.

 The market is located on Route 111 around KM 18.5 on the south side of the road (next to the Econo supermarket).
 You will see a large parking lot down a small driveway.
 It is across from the Stadium on Route 111.
 If you have trouble finding it, just ask (like we had to) — everyone in town knows where it is.